Azure/cosmos-explorer/CODING_GUIDLINES.md

 ☑️ YOU SHOULD use pure functional components when no state is required

-✔️ YOU MAY consider using functional (hooks) or class components.
+💭 YOU MAY consider using functional (hooks) or class components.
 The project contains examples of both and neither is strongly preferred right now.

 ## Libraries

-⛔️ DO NOT add new libraries to package.json.
+⚠️ YOU SHOULD NOT add new libraries to package.json.
 Adding libraries has the possibility to bring in code that explodes our bundled size and/or attempts to run NodeJS code in the browser.
 Consult with project owners first.

 ## Testing